malickbax/note-taker/README.md

 None

 ## Questions
-if you have any questions or feedback, please contact me.
+If you have any questions or feedback, please contact me.
 More of my projects are available on https://github.com/malickbax